 For students with disabilities, the transition from high school can be an anxiety-provoking time and bring some unique challenges.
 Thankfully, for thenearly 6 million students with disabilities in the United States, there is support available.
-At the Transitions campus in Albany, New York, we offer support programs and camps tailored to support the various needs of this population.
+At Transitions, we offer support programs and camps tailored to support the various needs of this population.
 Even if the child does not attend one of our programs, there are ways to learn how to help a child with a learning disability after high school.

 Challenges After High School for Children with Learning Disabilities.
 All students are likely to encounter certain stressors as they transition after high school.
 Yet, students with learning disabilities may have a more difficult time with the changes and decisions that naturally arise following high school graduation, such as:

 - Deciding whether to enter the workforce or attend post-secondary school

 Learning How to Help a Child With a Learning Disability After High School

 Not all children with learning disabilities want to do the same thing following high school graduation.
 Some enter into a college or university while others join the workforce.
 And while there is no “right” answer, it can be helpful to discuss the options (and the necessary steps to get into either the workforce or a post-secondary education institution) with your child.
 In discussing the options it can be beneficial to assist him or her in identifying strengths and weaknesses and exploring potential career interests.